55 people killed in latest attack in northern Burkina Faso

 Associated Press

-Suspected militants targeted civilians in Seytenga in the West African country’s Seno province, government spokesman Wendkouni Joel Lionel Bilgo said at a news conference.
+Suspected militants targeted civilians in Seytenga in Seno province, government spokesman Wendkouni Joel Lionel Bilgo said at a news conference.
+While the government put the official toll at 55, others put the figure far higher.

+Attacks linked to al-Qaida and the Islamic State group are soaring in Burkina Faso, particularly in the north.
+Jihadists killed at least 160 people in an attack in the town of Solhan in June 2021.

+In January, mutinous soldiers ousted the democratically elected president, promising to secure the nation, but violence has only increased.
+The government is asking people to remain united in the fight against the insurgents.

 Nearly 5,000 people have died over the last two years in Burkina Faso because of violence blamed on Islamic extremists.
 Another 2 million people have fled their homes, deepening the country’s humanitarian crisis.